mjvakili/pmpatchy/revision/answers.md

 >Summary:

 >"major step" -- better "a move forward towards"

+We have changed it to "a move forward towards".

 >"previous studies overestimate the contribution of the power due deviation of Poisson" -- are these the ALP powers?
 How clear is this that the reason is the Poisson undersestimation.